On This Page:

 What is it?

-Pierre Robin Sequence is named after a French physician who identified the main features of the condition in the early 20th Century.
+Pierre Robin Sequence (PRS) is named after a French physician who identified the main features of the condition in the early 20th Century.
 It is also occasionally called Pierre Robin Syndrome.

 Small Lower Jaw